 Student factors are those emanating from the student and his/her personality.
 Some of these factors are;

 1. Impulsivity: This is a personality factor that makes the student react quickly to actions without much prior thought.
 That is, when the student faces a situation, he/she spends less time thinking through it before putting up responsive behavior.

-This means the more prone students are to react quickly to issues without thinking through it, the more they are likely to misbehave in class.
+This means the more prone students are to react quickly to issues without thinking through them, the more they are likely to misbehave in class.
 Thus, they are less likely to control themselves in situations.

-Impulsivity is mostly caused by psychological disorders such as Disruptive Behavior Disorder (DBD), Oppositional Defiant Disorder (ODD), Attention/Deficit Hyperactivity Disorder (ADHD), etc. It is, however, important to note that not all behavioral impulsiveness is as a result of psychological disorder.
+Impulsivity is mostly caused by psychological disorders such as Disruptive Behavior Disorder (DBD), Oppositional Defiant Disorder (ODD), Attention/Deficit Hyperactivity Disorder (ADHD), etc. It is, however, important to note that not all behavioral impulsiveness is a result of psychological disorder.

 2. Personal skill deficiency: This happens when the student lacks certain skills that will help him/her cope with the classroom environment and/or other students.
 For instance, when students lack personal skills such as empathy, knowledge of desired social behavior, self-discipline, etc., they are more likely to misbehave in the classroom.